 So, what do you think?
 This deconstructed spring roll is an easy grab and go mason jar lunch that is an healthier alternative to a deep fried spring roll!

-PS want to try a more traditional Vietnamese dish?
-Try this Vietnamese Rice Paper Spring Roll!
+Want to try a more traditional Vietnamese dish?

 Let’s Chat!
 What dish makes you think of your childhood?